-Graduates of the program can have direct patient interaction by working as a chairside dental assistant in a general practice dental office or in any of the other specialty practices including periodontics, orthodontics, oral surgery, pedodontics (childrens dentistry), endodontics & prosthodontics.
+Graduates can have direct patient interaction by working as a chairside dental assistant in a general practice dental office or in any of the other specialty practices including periodontics, orthodontics, oral surgery, pedodontics (children’s dentistry), endodontics and prosthodontics.
 In addition, dental assistants can work in the front office as a receptionist and/or office manager.
 Other job opportunities include public health educator or administrator, sales representative, continuing education coordinator and/or consultant.

 • English proficiency: ENGL 1A, 1AH, 1S & 1T, ESLL 26 or equivalent.

 • Mathematics proficiency: MATH 57, 105, 108 or equivalent.

 A minimum of 90 units is required* to include:

 • Completion of one of the following general education patterns: Foothill General Education, CSU General Education Breadth Requirements or the Intersegmental General Education Transfer Curriculum (IGETC)